 This colorful scene depicts a gorgeous white gate with adjoining fencing perfect for creeping vines and flowering bushes.
 All the colors in the scene make this look elegant and absolutely breathtaking.
 Using the fencing and gate as a planter at the top just makes the scene more unique.
 Being able to house so many flowers must make this outdoor area smell fantastic!
 Imagine sipping tea for a mid-morning breakfast picnic with all these beautiful flowers in plain sight.

 This old, gorgeous gate gives way to a twisting path that more than likely leads to an equally gorgeous home or estate.
-The brick, stone and iron elements within this gate scene are gorgeous and blend together to give off such an elegant feel to the scene.
+The brick, stone, and iron elements within this gate scene blend together to give off such an elegant feel to the scene.
 This gate was obviously very well made to be able to withstand years of weather and facing the elements.
 Moss is even growing on the stone parts of this gate, giving it a truly vintage feel.

 It’d be hard to miss this elegant garden gate shining so alabaster white in the sun.
 Paired right next to a seemingly old stone wall, this scene is elegant and mysterious.
-If you have a larger home that does have some historical elements to it, like this stone fence for example, this would be a great way to add a modern spin to the space without destructing or taking away any of those historical elements.
+If you have a larger home that has some historical elements to it, like this stone fence, for example, this would be a great way to add a modern spin to the space without destroying or taking away any of those historical elements.
 This is also a great way to preserve that natural feeling to the scene while adding some more modern fixtures.

 Sliding Fence Gate Designs

 This sliding fence gets the point across while looking great doing it.
-It’s obvious the owners of this home enjoy their privacy, but doesn’t mean they are tasteless.
-The slats in this sliding fence still allow a tiny peak of the property inside the fence, but effectively keeps the property private.
+It’s obvious the owners of this home enjoy their privacy but that doesn’t mean they are tasteless.
+The slats in this sliding fence still allow a tiny peek of the property inside the fence, but effectively keeps the property private.
 The matching gate with slats makes this fencing concept look incredibly polished and sophisticated.
 This would be a great idea for a home in the mountains or a country home.

 This lacquered wooden sliding gate is truly elegant in design.
 The gate is made of wood, yet has been properly fitted to enable the gate to slide open or closed with the ease of a remote.
 Outside of that standard iron sliding gate you’re probably used to seeing, this design is incredibly unique in keeping it a wooden structure instead of that classic metal one.
 The natural wood color has been emboldened by a great stain to bring out that deep wood color.